projectcontour/contour/design/tls-backend-verification.md

 2. IngressRoute's `spec.routes.services.service` entry will grow a new subkey, `validation`.

-3. The `validation` key will have a mandatory `caSecret` key which is the name of the secret where the ca to be validated is stored.
+3. The `validation` key will have a required `caSecret` key which is the name of the secret where the ca to be validated is stored.
 Certificate Delegation is not in scope.

-4. The `validation` key will have an optional `subjectname` key which is expected to be present in the subjectAltName of the presented certificate.
+4. The `validation` key will have a required `subjectname` key which is expected to be present in the subjectAltName of the presented certificate.
 If `subjectname` is not present, any certificate with a valid chain to the supplied CA is considered valid.

 5. If `spec.routes.services[].validation` is present, `spec.routes.services[].{name,port}` must point to a service with a matching `contour.heptio.com/upstream-protocol.tls` Service annotation.